Jack Suwinski Player Props: Pirates vs. Rockies

 Jack Suwinski At The Plate

-- Suwinski is batting .233 with five doubles, seven home runs and 17 walks.
+- Suwinski has five doubles, seven home runs and 18 walks while hitting .231.

-- In 53.6% of his 28 games this season, Suwinski has picked up at least one hit.
-He's also had four multi-hit games.

-- Suwinski has an RBI in 12 of 28 games this year, with multiple RBI in three of them.
+- Suwinski has had an RBI in 12 games this year (40.0%), including three multi-RBI outings (10.0%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.